Staff

 Benjamin Parchem, PhD

-Dr. Parchem earned his doctorate in Clinical Psychology from George Washington University, with an emphasis on cultural humility and community-driven approaches.
+Dr. Benjamin Parchem (he/him) earned his doctorate in Clinical Psychology from George Washington University, with an emphasis on cultural humility and community-driven approaches.
 He completed clinical externships at Children’s National in Integrated Primary Care, HIV Mental Health Services, and the Gender and Autism Program.
 He completed his predoctoral clinical internship at Phoenix Children’s Hospital in pediatric psychology working with various pediatric populations, and in the Gender Support Program.
 Over the course of his doctoral training, Dr. Parchem’s research has focused on the sexual, physical, and mental health of sexual and gender minorities.
 In his postdoctoral training at the Institute for Sexual and Gender Health, Dr. Parchem will provide assessment and therapy services to gender diverse children, adolescents, and young adults and contribute to research projects aiming to ameliorate health disparities and promote wellbeing among LGBTQ+ youth, particularly youth of color.